AYESDIE/sky-server-hosting/setup.md

 	2) Download NodeJS and install it.
-	3) Open the terminal inside the cloned folder("../sky"), we need libraries, so type: npm install express
+	3) Open the terminal inside the cloned folder("../sky"), we need libraries, so type: npm install express npm install ejs
 	4) Now in terminal, type
 				node sky.js
 	5) If everything works fine, You should get a message that looks like SERVER IS UP at http://localhost:8080/
-	6) Now we need 'MOON' to get this working
+	6) Now we need 'MOON' to get this working.
 	7) Don't close ter terminal.

 ##	Follow these steps to make sure MOON is Running:
 	1) Clone the repository.
-Place its content inside ("../sky/moon"). https://github.com/AYESDIE/moon-emotion-recognition
+				https://github.com/AYESDIE/moon-emotion-recognition
 	2) Install the latest version of Python.
 				Python 3.x, not Python 2.x